TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-vpn-p2s-tsg/select-customer-issue.md

 ## Recommended Steps

 1. Review the customer verbatim
+2. Read **Each** option below
-2. Choose the issue that most closely fits the customer issue
+3. Choose the issue that most closely fits the customer issue